EuranetPlus/map-europe/README.md

 ## About this project

 This is the code repository for an interactive EuranetPlus choropleth map of European countries based on data from a CSV file.
-The map can be updated with any data set that follows [this structure](#).
+The map can be updated with any data set that follows [this csv structure](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).

 For more details on how to update the map with new data, please read the section [Updating data](#updating-data).